When Autumn de Forest was 5, she picked up a paintbrush for the first time.

 "That session can last much longer, that can be three or four hours when I really get into it," she said.
 "Then I probably have dinner and go to bed."

 The results?
 They speak for themselves.

 Her work has been displayed in galleries and exhibitions all over the world.

 Autumn held a public demonstration before a showing at The Butler Institute of American Art.

 In 2015, Autumn received the International Giuseppe Sciacca Award in Painting and Art.

 The award took her to the Vatican for a private showing of her artwork with the pope.

-She's also working with the President's Committee on the Arts and the Humanities, headed up by Michelle Obama.
+She's also worked with the President's Committee on the Arts and the Humanities, headed up by Michelle Obama.

-As part of the program, de Forest travels to underprivileged schools around the country and leads painting workshops.
+As part of the program, de Forest traveled to underprivileged schools around the country and led painting workshops.